johnjackoleary/cfi-commonplace-book/Filed/Induced Drag.md

-#todo :: Update this, should be that induced drag is from downwash of wingtip vortices, not deflection of relative wind

 # Key Takeaways
+- Induced drag is caused by [[Wingtip Vortex|wingtip vortices]]
 - Induced drag exists whenever lift is created.
-It is the portion of lift which is directed backwards.
+It is the portion of lift that is directed backwards.
 - Induced drag increases rapidly at slower airspeeds.
-- Ground effect reduces induced drag, making the airplane perform better.
+- [[Ground effect]] reduces induced drag, making the airplane perform better.

 # Details
 ## What It Is